Nuri-Tas/nd-takehome/REPORT.md

 - **`tau = 1.0`**: sample from the model's actual probabilities. **Random** — 32
   draws give 32 different attempts.

-Both are used, for different purposes.
-Greedy for reported solve rates, because it is reproducible. `tau = 1.0` for RL, because expert iteration needs *diversity*: if greedy gives one wrong proof, repeating it never helps.
+Greedy is used for reported solve rates, because it is reproducible; whereas we use`tau = 1.0` for RL, because expert iteration needs diversity.

 ## 6. Training: targets, loss, optimiser

 ### 6.1 Targets

-A **target** is the correct answer at a training position.
+A target is the correct answer at a training position.
 Because the task is next-token prediction, the target at position `i` is simply the token at position `i+1`.
 Inputs and targets are the same sequence shifted by one: